All Episodes

 The initial response was to get everybody out of there by the mayor and the governor.

-We now know that Max Mayfield, Max Mayfield, the the the guy who runs the hurricane center, personally, he doesn't do this much, personally called the governor and the mayor and said this is going to be get everybody out of there, and and the and the governor still dragged her feet.
+We now know that Max Mayfield, Max Mayfield, the guy who runs the Hurricane Center personally, he doesn't do this much, personally called the governor and the mayor and said this is going to be get everybody out of there.

-She wanted to be able to hog all the credit for herself if everything went right, uh, as though she stood up to big Republicans.
+She wanted to be able to hog all the credit for herself if everything went right, as though she stood up to big Republicans.

-But you know, how many people even know this?
+But, you know, how many people even know this?

 They just can't walk in.

-Look at you don't recognize what's going on here, Governor.
+Look, you don't recognize what's going on here, Governor.

 It's become a cesspool.